Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experimental Details

+\paragraph{Manifold arithmetic} Figure \ref{fig:3d_arithmetic} depicts two modes of composition for EBIMs.
+The EBIM depicted on the left is learned from 1000 points sampled from a balanced mixture of two projected normal distributions.
+Each component was a normal distribution with unit diagonal covariance centred at $(1, 0, 0)$ and $(-1, 0, 0)$, respectively, before being projected to the sphere.
+After this, with no additional training, we manipulate it to create new probability models.
+First, two copies of the learned model are translated by 0.5 units in opposite directions. \begin{addmargin}[-1em]{2em} \begin{itemize} \item A new model given by the union of these two copies is depicted in the middle pane of Figure \ref{fig:3d_arithmetic}: it consists of the product of their MDFs and a balanced mixture of their corresponding energies.
+Note that the new surface self-intersects, and is no longer formally an embedded submanifold.

+\item Another new model given by the intersection of these two copies is visible in the final pane.
+By concatenating the output of the MDFs and summing the corresponding energies, we arrive at a circle embedded in three dimensions. \end{itemize} \end{addmargin}

+The MDF for the EBIM consisted of 3 hidden layers with 8 units per hidden layer.
+The MDF was trained for 300 epochs with a batch size of 100, a learning rate of 0.01, $\eta = 0.1$, $\alpha=0.3$, and $\beta=10$.
+Langevin dynamics at each training step were run for 10 steps with $\varepsilon=0.1$, a step size of $\varepsilon^2$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 2 minutes 11 seconds.

+The energy function for the EBIM consisted of 2 hidden layers with 32 units per hidden layer.
+It was trained for 20 epochs.
+We used a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 1.
+Langevin dynamics at each training step was run for 10 steps with $\varepsilon=0.3$, a step size of $\varepsilon^2$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 2 minutes, 15 seconds.

-\paragraph{Density estimation} We sampled 1000 points from a balanced mixture of two von Mises distributions with concentration 2 on circles of unit radius.
+\paragraph{Von Mises mixture} We sampled 1000 points from a balanced mixture of two von Mises distributions with concentration 2 on circles of unit radius.
 Respectively, they are centred at $(-2, 0)$ and $(2, 0)$ with modes at $(-1, 0)$ and $(1, 0)$ (or, at polar angles of 0 and $\pi$ with respect to the centre of each circle).

-The MDF for the constrained EBM consisted of 3 hidden layers with 8 units per hidden layer.
-The MDF was trained for 1000 epochs with a batch size of 100, a learning rate of 0.01, $\eta = 1$, and $\alpha=1$.
+The MDF for the EBIM consisted of 3 hidden layers with 8 units per hidden layer.
+The MDF was trained for 500 epochs with a batch size of 100, a learning rate of 0.01, $\eta = 1$, $\alpha=0.3$, and $\beta=1$.
+Langevin dynamics at each training step was run for 20 steps with $\varepsilon=0.1$, a step size of $10$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 3 minutes, 47 seconds.

-The energy function for the constrained EBM consisted of 3 hidden layers with 32 units per hidden layer.
-It was trained for 50 epochs with a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.3.
-Langevin dynamics at each training step were run for 10 steps with $\varepsilon=0.4$, a step size of $1$, and energy gradients clamped to maximum values of 0.1 at each step.
+The energy function for the EBIM consisted of 3 hidden layers with 32 units per hidden layer.
+It was trained for 10 epochs with a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.3.
+Langevin dynamics at each training step were run for 10 steps with $\varepsilon=0.5$, a step size of $1$, and energy gradients clamped to maximum values of 0.1 at each step.
+Training took 1 minute, 23 seconds.